allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 3. Click on the edit \(pencil\) icon.

-4. Scrol down to the Additional Information drop down.
+4. Scroll down to the Additional Information drop down.

 5. From the drop down make a selection for the type of category you desire: